kschzt/amiga-digital-sampler/README.md

 - Raspberry Pi Pico for cycle-accurate parallel output
 - Amiga sampling software (e.g., ProTracker)

-The result is a modern, clean, high-quality digital sampler that plugs directly into the Amiga’s parallel port.
+The result is a modern, clean, high-quality digital sampler that plugs directly into the Amiga's parallel port.

 ## Status